 Or maybe you're getting feedback from critters saying--I'm not really sure why your character is doing this or this scene doesn't seem to have a focus/point.
 This means you need to get down to the bones that hold a character and story together.
 This one is a classic you'll hear recommended over and over.

-Problem #5: You know you can write, but your books still aren't getting that agent or publisher.
+Problem #5: You know you can write, but your books still aren't getting that agent, publisher, or enthusiasm from readers.

 You get feedback like, "You clearly have talent, but the story or characters just didn't resonate with me or reach out and grab me."